Will Brown (racing driver)

 William Brown (born 5 June 1998) is an Australian professional racing driver.
-He competes in the Repco Supercars Championship with Triple Eight Race Engineering, driving the No. 1 Chevrolet ZL1.
+He competes in the Repco Supercars Championship with Triple Eight Race Engineering, driving the No. 888 Ford Mustang S650.
 He has previously competed in the NASCAR Cup Series and the NASCAR Xfinity Series.
 Brown won the 2024 Supercars Championship driving for Triple Eight Race Engineering.

 With championship wins in both the Formula 4 Australian Championship and the Toyota Gazoo Racing Australia 86 Series in 2016, Brown became one of only five drivers in Australian motorsport history to achieve two national racing titles in one year.
 In 2017, he received the Mike Kable Young Gun Award and was awarded The Peter Brock Medal by the Confederation of Australian Motorsport (CAMS) for his outstanding year in racing.

 Junior racing career

 Karting (2011–2014)

 Brown started his career in karting in 2011 at the age of thirteen.
 He won numerous championships in his junior years and had an 80% win rate.
 He moved up the ranks and competed in the inaugural CAMS Jayco Australian Formula 4 Championship in 2015 with team BRM.